 Minimalist Travel Toiletries: What is in my Minimalist Toiletry Bag?

 Part of my minimalist packing list includes my comprehensive list of toiletries for travel.
-And I pack all my minimalist toiletries in two different bags.
-I always travel with a hanging toiletry bag for my dry toiletries and a transparent case for my liquid toiletries items.
+I pack all my minimalist toiletries in two different bags.
+I start with a hanging minimal toiletry bag for my dry toiletries and then a transparent case for my liquid toiletries items.
 The two travel toiletry bags hold all the items I need for every trip.

-Inside my hanging toiletry bag, my list of toiletries include:
+Inside my hanging minimal toiletry bag, my list of toiletries include: